adnroboticsfr/SmartPi-armbian/README.md

 To begin using SmartPi-armbian, follow these steps:

+1. Fork the repository.
-1. Clone the repository to your local machine.
+2. Clone the repository to your local machine.
-2. Navigate to the `configs` directory.
+3. Navigate to the `configs` directory.
-3. Customize the configuration files in the `configs` directory as needed.
+4. Customize the configuration files in the `configs` directory as needed.
+5. Push your changes to your fork.

 ## Usage

 The build process is automated using GitHub Actions.
 To start the build process:

-1. Fork the repository.
-2. Go to the Actions tab.
+1. Go to the Actions tab.
-3. Select the build workflow.
+2. Select the build workflow.
-4. Click on "Run workflow" and follow the prompts.
+3. Click on "Run workflow" and follow the prompts.

 ## Contribution